-I have daily calls with our local health officials, including Spokane Regional Health District Officer Dr. Bob Lutz.
-During a recent telephone townhall, he emphasized this: We all should be doing our part to stop the spread of the coronavirus.
-Follow guidelines from the experts at the CDC to stay healthy.
+I am keeping in close contact with our local health officials.
+All agree that we should be doing our part to stop the spread of the coronavirus.
+This includes following guidelines from the experts at the CDC to stay healthy.

-More cases are likely to be identified in the Eastern Washington in the coming days.
+Cases continue to be identified in the Eastern Washington.
 To combat the spread of the disease, Congress, President Trump, Governor Inslee, and state and local health officials have all jumped into action.
 The Governor and state officials have taken the following steps to halt widespread transmission of coronavirus.

 On March 13th, Governor Inslee issued a proclamation that: